People with Hodgkin lymphoma have many treatment options. Treatment options include:

 - What are the risks and possible side effects of each treatment?
-What can we do to control the side effects?
+How can side effects be managed?

 - What can I do to prepare for treatment?

 - What is the treatment likely to cost?
-Will my insurance cover the cost?
+Will my insurance cover it?

 - How will treatment affect my normal activities?